TheFrozenFire/tf2-dogfight/README.md

 * Black Box + Concheror/Gunboats - a low-altitude self-healer
 * Direct Hit + Battalion's Backup - sniper equivalent, maybe tanky
 * Beggar's Bazooka + Gunboats/Mantreads - low control, high altitude + damage

+## Mechanics

+### Goal possibilities

+#### Kill to Sudden Death

+More kills, more rockets.
+Rack up kills to gain the advantage.
+After any player gets a certain number of kills, the game switches to sudden death mode.
+In sudden death, all players are immediately respawned with the progress they have, and lose their ability to respawn.
+Last team standing wins.

+#### Respawn Backoff

+The longer the round lasts, the longer respawns take.
+Wipe out the other team to win.